mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/10.Network Planning/default.md

 title: 'Network Planning'
 ---

-The network plan must be developed first, becuase the specific network topology chosen will affect how HDM components are configured.
-The way in which VMs are migrated is based on the network security and isolation requirements for the VM once it migrates to the cloud.
+The network plan must be developed first, becuase the chosen network topology will affect how HDM components are configured.
+It also affects the way in which VMs are migrated, since this is based on the VMs network security and isolation requirements once it migrates to the cloud.

-HDM provides the following flexibility for the network configuration:
+HDM enables the following network configuration flexibility:

-1. Choice of the networks that HDM components should use
+1. Choice of networks that HDM components can use
 2. Choice of IP type for HDM components

 #### **Network Types**

-An ideal network configuration provides for isolation between types of network traffic, for maximum security, performance and access control.
-HDM assumes there could be following types of networks in the environment:
+An ideal network configuration provides isolation between various types of network traffic to deliver maximum security, performance, and access control.
+HDM supports the following types of networks:

-1. Management Network (VM Network) : This usually maps to the VM network and provides access to vCenter.
-All management API communication with vCenter happens over this network.
+1. Management Network (VM Network): This usually maps to the VM network and provides access to vCenter.
+All management API communications with vCenter occur over this network.
 2. ESXi Network (ESXi_Network): This usually maps to the VM network and provides access to ESXi.
-3. HDM Internal Network (HDM_Internal_Network) : This network is used by HDM for communication among its components.
-It is recommended to have a dedicated low latency network be configured for this purpose.
+3. HDM Internal Network (HDM_Internal_Network): This network is used by HDM for communications among its components.
+A dedicated low latency network should be configured for this purpose.
-4. WAN Network (Uplink_WAN_Network) - This network provides access to the cloud.
-All data transfer to and from premise to cloud happens over this network.
-This could be a public link or direct connection between On-Premise and On-Cloud.
+4. WAN Network (Uplink_WAN_Network): This network provides access to the cloud.
+All data transfers between the on-premises environment and the cloud occur over this network.
+A public link or a direct connection can be used.
-5. Application Network : This network is used for data transfer by the Application VMs and each application can be accessed on its own network.
-So, a large number of application networks are possible.
+5. Application Network: This network is used for data transfers by the application VMs and each application.
+A large number of application networks are supported to enable each application to utilize its own network.

 #### HDM Networking for Production : Multiple Network Topology